-Our 10 day trip to Italy included: two days in Rome, an overnight in Orvieto, two days driving around the Val d’Orcia based in Montepulciano, two days in Chianti based outside of Greve in Chianti, 3 days and 2 nights in Cinque Terre, a stopover in Pisa and two days and nights in Venice.
+I spent 10 days travelling Italy with my mom and stepdad.
+The trip included: two days in Rome, an overnight in Orvieto, two days driving around the Val d’Orcia based in Montepulciano, two days in Chianti based outside of Greve in Chianti, 3 days and 2 nights in Cinque Terre, a stopover in Pisa and two days and nights in Venice.
 This post covers our first day of three days in Cinque Terre.

 On our day of arrival in Cinque Terre, we drove from our agriturismo located a few kilometres outside of Greve in Chianti.
-I hadn’t told them where our next stop was going to be (I love surprises!) and the entire drive neither of them knew where we were heading until Deane spotted a road sign with “Cinque Terre” written on it.
-It was a tough surprise to keep, but I managed to keep it a secret for months! 🙂
+I hadn’t told them where our next stop was going to be (I love surprises!) and for the entire drive neither of them knew where we were heading until Deane spotted a road sign with “Cinque Terre” written on it.
+It was a tough to keep it a surprise, but I managed to keep it a secret for months! 🙂

 Getting up bright and early we left the room just before 8am to get to the Castello for breakfast.
-Upon request, they were nice enough to have it ready for us earlier than usual.
+Asking for an earlier than usual breakfast the day before, they were nice enough to have the massive spread of food ready bright and early.
 After a quick breakfast, we were in the car heading north through Chianti and then by-passing Firenze and onto La Spezia.
-All in all, not too bad of a drive as it was mostly on the autostrada after we by-passed Florence.
-It definitely got more tricky once we were off the highway and into La Spezia.
-I was very happy to have the map of La Spezia on my phone loaded or we probably wouldn’t have found the car rental return office! (tip – if driving anywhere near larger cities, a GPS is a very good idea!
+All in all, it wasn’t too bad of a drive as it was mostly on the autostrada after we by-passed Florence.
+Though it definitely got more tricky once we were off the highway and into La Spezia.
+Needless to say, I was very happy to have the map of La Spezia on my phone pre-loaded or we probably wouldn’t have found the car rental return office! (tip – if driving anywhere near larger cities, a GPS is a very good idea!
 Since I had the map of the area near the car rental place pre-loaded on my phone, and the GPS doesn’t need internet access, I could find where we were (i.e. the blue dot) so I knew vaguely where I was and needed to go.
 This method is free!).

-By the time we found the car rental shop, we ended up having about 45 minutes to spare before the car rental place closed at 1pm (check hours when booking but Hertz in La Spezia is closed at 1pm on Saturday and closed on Sunday).
+By the time we found the car rental shop, we ended up having about 45 minutes to spare before the car rental place closed at 1pm on the Saturday (check hours when booking but Hertz in La Spezia is closed at 1pm on Saturday and closed on Sunday).
 After finally finding out where to park the car (for this Hertz location, it’s a dirt alley just before the car rental store which leads to a car park around the back) and having a discussion with the Hertz employee about the cleanliness of the car (apparently too dirty after several days driving on dusty, country roads and they wanted us to pay a cleaning fee), we flagged down a taxi and headed to the train station.
-Another couple shared the taxi and it came to about 20E, which was about 10E more than I expected as I think the taxi driver charged us as two separate groups.
-The best part of the taxi ride was the young, American couple asking if we were going to “chink ter”.
+Another couple shared the taxi and it came to about 20E, which was about 10E more than I expected since the taxi driver most likely charged us as two separate groups.
+The best part of the taxi ride was the young, American couple asking if we were going to “chink terr”.

 Hopping on the train to Manarola, we arrived in the little town about 10 minutes later.
 Our accommodation for the night, Vandiris apartment, was up the hill towards to the sea.
 It was a beautiful sunny day but it was hot lugging our bags around.
 I (almost) missed the car already!
 While I was under the impression that our room had a balcony, the view is actually the pathway running along the front of the apartment, which leads to a beautiful viewing platform at the end of the walkway (accessible for free).
 In any case, seeing the ocean from up that high on a beautiful sunny day was amazing!

-Knowing that the weather forecast was going to turn rainy for the next two days, we wanted to make the most of the sun.
-So we changed and headed back onto the train to Vernazza to hike to Monterosso.
+Knowing that the weather was likely going to turn rainy for the next two days, we wanted to make the most of the sun.
+So we changed and headed back onto the train station to grab the regional train to Vernazza to hike to Monterosso.
 Compared to Manarola, Veranazza was packed full of people.
 I had read about how crazy the crowds can be, so I was semi-prepared for the mayhem!
 Compared to my previous visit in 2008, Vernazza in 2015 felt like a zoo!

 Not too long after walking down the main drag, we turned right and started up the stairs away from the craziness, leading us to amazing views.
 There were just as many stairs as I could faintly remember from back in 2008.
 Zig zagging up and up the hill we came across a couple stray cats with their own little cat houses.

 After a few false ‘starts’, where the path would start declining, only to go back to an incline again, we finally started making our way down and Monterosso came into view!
 Bellissimo!
 Making our way down the path we came across quite a few people looking rather tired making the trek in the opposite direction.
-Several times people walking towards us and up what seemed to be a never-ending staircase asked if they were almost at the top.
+Several times there were people walking towards us on what seemed to be a never-ending staircase who would ask us if they were almost at the top.
 As much as I wanted to lie, I couldn’t and told them they still had a long way to go!

 Though crowded, Cinque Terre was as beautiful as I remembered from 8 years ago!